mentalmatt123/Backwards/README.md

-# sdrawkcaB
+# Backwards

- sdrawkcaB / Backwards, is a app that reverses a string
+What is does:
+* Reverses a word
+Thats all!